 To learn everything there is to know about pixel densities, check out Pixel Density, Demystified from Peter Nowell.

-The suffix text box works in conjunction with the size control.
-If you have more than one export scale defined, then at least one suffix is required to append onto the end of the exported file’s name to tell them apart.
+This text field works in conjunction with the size control.
+If you have more than one export scale defined, then at least one prefix or suffix is required to append onto the start or end respectively, of the exported file’s name to tell them apart.

 The format button allows you to choose which file format you would like to export to via the pop-up menu.
 File formats are covered in greater detail in their own section.